dimanche 30 novembre 2025

 This is the best explanation I can give at the moment of an extremely important aspect of thinking about the "facts" you're given.

 Remember: rumors versus consilience.
 They're not the same.
 What you're trying to find is actual consilience.
-That means different, unconnected sources using different methods - as many and as different as possible - pointing, perhaps uncertainly but with thorough credibility as to what they do have, to the same conclusion.
+That means different, unconnected sources using different methods - as many and as different as possible, including, crucially, if possible and relevant, actual large controlled, double-blinded, peer-reviewed experiments - pointing, perhaps uncertainly but with thorough credibility as to what they do have, to the same conclusion.

 vendredi 20 septembre 2024